Trump's child care plan is gift to the rich, report says

 "Child care is a major crisis in America, but the Trump plan is badly designed," says Ajay Chaudry, who served in the Obama administration and is the author of "Cradle to Kindergarten: A New Plan to Combat Inequality."

 The final part of Trump's plan is aimed at helping poorer families.
 It's a refundable tax credit so working parents who don't end up owing federal income tax could actually get money back from the government.
-The catch is the maximum amount a low-income family could receive is $1,200 under Trump's tax proposal.
+The maximum amount a low-income family could receive is $1,200 under Trump's tax proposal, but most working class families would get far less than that.

-Most working class families would get far less than that.
 The Tax Policy Center says a couple earning $30,000 a year would get $574 back.
 It's a modest amount compared to the average child care bill.
+Stay-at-home moms or dads would not be eligible for the tax credit, but wealthier stay-at-home parents can take advantage of the deduction.

 Related: Trump gives America's 'poorest white town' hope